biorobotics/PRD-MAPPO/README.md

 - [Pressure Plate (PP)](https://github.com/uoe-agents/pressureplate)
 - [MultiAgent Gym (MA-GYM)](https://github.com/koulanurag/ma-gym)

-Alert: Please note that the environments listed above are customised and hence one should use the environment directories provided in the above codebase
+Alert: Please note that the environments listed above are customised and hence one should use the environment directories provided in the above codebase instead

 ## Installation